 1. Beretta Saco Optilock 1in/26mm Scope Ringmount

 The Beretta Saco Optilock mounts are made for Sako rifles specifically.
-The Optilock technology is patented to Beretta.
+The Optilock technology is patented by Beretta.
 It’s a spherical fastening ring that makes mounting scopes on the ring easier and faster.
 Even someone who has zero knowledge of scopes can mount their scope on this pair of rings.

 The sealing between the ring and scope is really good.
-There are no room to swivel and if your scope holds zero, the rings won’t make your scope miss those zeros.
+There is no room to swivel and if your scope holds zero, the rings won’t make your scope miss those zeros.
 Rest assured, Beretta is here to make sure you get the best mounting experience in your life.

 What is the diameter of this ring?